Pain that persists

 To understand chronic pain, it is important to know how pain works.

 With any injury, the tissues that are damaged send signals through our nerves to the brain to tell us that there is danger and that something is wrong.
-The brain then responds by sending back pain signals to the damaged tissues so we know to take ourselves out of danger and to rest and recover.
+The brain then responds by sending back pain signals to the damaged tissues, so we know to take ourselves out of danger and to rest and recover.
 Tissues like muscles and ligaments can take 6-12 weeks to heal depending on the severity of damage while bones can take a few months.
 As we heal, the tissues send fewer signals to the brain and in return, the sensation of pain slowly goes away.

 In some cases like arthritis, chronic pain is often diagnosed due to the nature of the condition.
-Arthritis is a progressive, degenerative condition where the tissues will continue to send intermittent alarm signals to the brain when they are overloaded or put through too much strain.
+Arthritis is a progressive, degenerative condition where the tissues will continue to send intermittant alarm signals to the brain when they are overloaded or put through too much strain.

 Other times, the damaged tissues may be healing but the signals between the tissues and the brain continue on.
-The cause of this is not always clear but can be because the alarm or danger signal receptors in the healing tissues continue to be replaced instead of reducing their numbers or, the nerve fibres that send the signals become confused.
+The cause of this is not always clear but can be because the alarm or danger signal receptors in the healing tissues continue to be replaced instead of reducing their numbers or, the nerve fibers that send the signals become confused.

 The brain can also affect the amount of pain as our emotions are closely linked to the part of the brain that processes these danger tissue signals.
 If we are stressed, anxious, unwell or angry, our pain symptoms can feel worse as the brain fires more signals.
 If we are happy and well, the part of our brain that processes pain will be less excitable, firing fewer signals and in return, we may feel less pain.